 James started with a broad concept of "feeling."
 In my constructions, I use the word "imagery" as a general term and the word "feelings" is used for particular kinds of imagery, first for images based on bodily activity and then for imagery of music, emotions and moods.
 "Awareness" of feelings is additional imagery that overlays feelings.
 Feelings that have become subjects of awareness can sometimes be made into mental images, e.g., temperatures.
-However, mental relations such as "if" are not based on feelings, as I use that term, but on mental operations.
+However, many mental images such as "if" are not based on feelings, as I use that term, but on mental operations.

 James shifts his emphasis to feelings that refer to mental relations.
 According to James, "there is no proof that the same bodily sensation is ever got by us twice."
 (Chap.
 9.)
 Those who follow such a view typically exclude bodily feelings based on muscular movements from mental structures that have defined classes.
-A broader view includes harmonic feelings in music, bodily feelings in yoga practice and other feelings associated with bodily sensations that are reproduced very closely by means of training.
-In other words, training develops repetitive forms of music and body consciousness, each with its own specialized and well-defined classes of feelings.
+I do not concur in James' view since harmonic feelings in music, bodily feelings in yoga practice and other feelings associated with bodily sensations can be duplicated very closely by means of training.
+In other words, training develops repetitive forms of music and body consciousness, each with its own specialized kinds of feelings.